astorDev/nist/errors/101/index.md

 );
 ```

-When error occur the app will return exactly the JSON error object like we saw earlier in this article.
+When an error occurs the app will return exactly the JSON error object like we saw earlier in this article.

 You can check out the package code in the [dedicated repository](https://github.com/astorDev/nist).
 And you can also ... clap to this article 👉👈